by Jason Wasserman, MD PhD FRCPC, reviewed on March 6, 2020

 The abnormal cells in squamous dysplasia are only seen in the epithelium.
 This is different from squamous cell carcinoma where the abnormal cells are also seen in the stroma below the epithelium.
 The movement of abnormal cells from the epithelium into the stroma is called invasion.
 Your pathologist will carefully examine your tissue sample to make sure there is no evidence of invasion before making the diagnosis of squamous dysplasia.

 The diagnosis of dysplasia is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The biopsy is usually performed because you or your doctor saw an abnormal looking area of tissue within your oral cavity.
 Your pathology report will probably say what part of the oral cavity was sampled in the biopsy.

 Depending on the grade of the disease (see Grade below), your doctor may recommend surgery to remove all of the abnormal tissue or close clinical follow-up.

 Pathologists use the size, colour, and shape of the cell to determine the grade.
 Using these features, dysplasia in the oral cavity is usually divided into three levels:

-Pathologists often group moderate and severe dysplasia together and call them both high grade dysplasia.
+Some pathology reports will group moderate and severe dysplasia together and call them both high grade dysplasia.
 Mild dysplasia is called low grade dysplasia.